foundator/json/README.md

 Other JSON libraries
 ====================

-And why they're broken in my opinion.
+And why I felt a new one was required.

 * Scala's standard JSON type: Uses `Any` to represent the JSON types `Number`, `String`, `Boolean` and `Null`, defeating type safety.
 * The Play JSON library: Has `JsUndefined` ... but there's no such thing in JSON!
 Also, is not a self-contained library - you have to depende on the whole Play framework.